 - Destiny 2 publisher: Activision Blizzard

-Destiny 2 trailers and images
+Destiny 2 trailers and screenshots

 Destiny 2 PC

 Bungie confirmed a PC release on the day it released the game's debut trailer and now there's no looking back.
 Only forward to its October 24 release.
 Bungie has said, however, it won't be available on Steam.